AZjk/boost_corr/README.md

-  -u, --suffix          Suffix for result filename --bin-time-s          Time bin size in seconds for Timepix4 data [default: 1e-6] --run-config-path     Path to the run configuration file for Timepix4 data -w, --overwrite       Overwrite existing result files -c, --config          Configuration JSON file path --max-memory          Max memory to use in GB [default: 36.0]
+  -u, --suffix          Suffix for result filename --bin-time-s          Time bin size in seconds for Timepix4 data [default: 1e-6] --run-config-path     Path to the run configuration file for Timepix4 data --meta-fname          Path to the metadata file (if not provided, searches in raw data directory) -w, --overwrite       Overwrite existing result files -c, --config          Configuration JSON file path --max-memory          Max memory to use in GB [default: 36.0]